5 Reasons You Need an Email List for Your Homestead Business

 2. A list helps you build a community around your passion.

 The people that come to your website will be of three types.
-The first type share your values and are excited about what you are doing.
+The first type shares your values and is excited about what you are doing.
 They are doing it, too, and they are inspired by your success.
-The second type of person wandered onto your page through a search of a key word or phrase that you ranked well for.
+The second type of person wandered onto your page through a search of a keyword or phrase that you ranked well for.
 If your S.E.O. is done properly they will become part of your flock because your blog will inspire them.
 If your SEO is careless, they will wander away.
-The third type of person will love what you are doing, but decide its not for them right now.
-They might checkout your Facebook page, but they don’t want to make a commitment.
-They might wander back, dating your website and facebook page for a while, and at some point this person might become the first type, or they may become distracted with other passions and move on.
+The third type of person will love what you are doing but decide it’s not for them right now.
+They might check out your Facebook page, but they don’t want to make a commitment.
+They might wander back, dating your website and Facebook page for a while, and at some point, this person might become the first type, or they may become distracted with other passions and move on.
 You want to build your list with the first type of person, the one who is passionate about what you are doing, and inspired by your work.

 People who share your passions are the ones who will feel excited when they receive your weekly or bi-weekly emails.
 They will open them and read them.
 They will be excited about your work and share it with their friends.
 They will be amazed that you are giving this valuable information away for free, and they will feel grateful and want to help you be successful, by sharing it, too.

 3. An email list gives you a resource to ask questions.

 If like most artists, you do your work in relative isolation, more so if you live rurally, you need to ask questions to get fresh inspiration.
 Questions like: “What problem does my audience have that I can solve with my work?” or “How can I better design this work, so that it will be more useful, beautiful, or efficient?”
 Having a community built around the same passion that inspires you, gives you an advisory board, qualified to answer your questions, to help you create better work.

 People who share your passions will also be the people that you want to help you become better at what you are doing.
 You can ask them questions, maybe create a survey and ask them to fill it out.
 This will help you become better at what you do.